 Devices

 Jonot has three device types, each with a distinct role in the queue workflow.
-All devices are paired to a location (and optionally a queue) using a short-lived pairing code generated in admin.
+All devices are paired to a location (and optionally a queue) using a short-lived pairing code that is generated on the device and then entered in admin.

 Device types

 Section titled “Device types”The tablet placed at the venue entrance.
 Customers interact with the kiosk to join a queue.
+In production, Jonot usually runs the kiosk as a dedicated native app on the tablet where available (today: Android).
+Browser-based kiosk deployments are also possible.
 On Android, the kiosk can connect to an ESC/POS printer to issue physical ticket receipts.
 The kiosk is paired to a specific queue.

 Display

-Section titled “Display”A TV or monitor in the waiting area showing the live queue status — which ticket numbers are currently called, at which desk, and a visual history of recent calls.
+Section titled “Display”A TV or monitor in the waiting area showing the live queue status — which ticket numbers are currently called, at which desk, how many customers are waiting, a preview of the next numbers to be called, and a visual history of recent calls.
 Audio announcements play when a new number is called.
 Updates in real time via WebSocket.

 The staff-facing interface used to call the next customer, complete service, or skip a no-show.
+It can run as a dedicated native app on a fixed counter tablet where available (today: Android) or in the browser on a PC/tablet.
 The desk is paired to a specific queue.
 Staff do not need individual Jonot accounts — the desk session itself is the credential.

 Pairing model